Keweenaw-Propulsion-Laboratory/simulink-testing/README.md

 # simulink-simple-testing
-A repo for holding the basic simulation testing of the AFC test vehicle dynamics.
+A repo for holding the simulation testing of the AFC test vehicle dynamics.